LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 It is very hard to evaluate tradeoffs collaboratively if you are not on the same page about what we are trading off and how much it’s worth.
 **You cannot do a cost-benefit analysis without being aware of _both_ the cost _and_ the benefit.**

-Additionally, discussing the North Star separately ensures that everyone is on the same page about what is being designed.
+Additionally, fleshing the North Star out separately ensures that **everyone is on the same page about what is being discussed**.
-All too often have I seen design sessions where one person is discussing what the skateboard should be, another what the bicycle should be, and another what the car should be, no-one realizing they are talking cross purposes.
+All too often have I seen design sessions where one person is discussing the skateboard, another the bicycle, and a third what the car, no-one realizing they are talking cross purposes.

 ## 4. It can improve the MVP via user testing